odkr/sucgi/docs/BUILDING.rst

     ShellCheck_, if they are installed.

 check
     Perform tests.
-Must be run as the superuser to perform all tests.
+Must be run as superuser to perform all tests.

 cov
     Generate coverage data.
-    Must be run *twice* as superuser in order to be accurate.
+    Must be run as superuser to generate a complete report.
-    Requires and only works with Clang_.
+    Only tested with Clang_.
-    Currently somewhat defunct.

 covhtml
+    Generate a coverage report.
 Alias for "cov/index.html".
 Requires LCOV_.

 clean
     Delete binaries, coverage data, temporary files, and distribution files.